Preventing Pressure Injuries: The Importance of Neonatal Head Cradles in the NICU

 How Neonatal Head Cradles Work

 Neonatal head cradles are made to support the delicate heads of infants in the intensive care unit (NICU) gently and efficiently.
 By uniformly applying pressure on the head, these cradles stop pressure points from forming, which can result in pressure injuries.
 They provide support and cushioning while guaranteeing that the neck and spine are properly aligned because they are composed of soft, malleable materials that mold to the curve of an infant’s head.
-Neonatal head cradles’ contoured design, hypoallergenic materials, and changeable padding are essential qualities that allow them to adapt to the infant’s changing demands while they are in the intensive care unit.

 The Role of Silicone Gel Pads in Neonatal Head Cradles